kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade-ha.md

 ### Manually upgrade your CNI provider

 Your Container Network Interface (CNI) provider might have its own upgrade instructions to follow.
-Check the [addons](/docs/concepts/cluster-administration/addons/) page to find your CNI provider and see whether you need to tak additional upgrade steps.
+Check the [addons](/docs/concepts/cluster-administration/addons/) page to find your CNI provider and see whether you need to take additional upgrade steps.

 ### Update kubelet and kubectl packages